 Figure 5 shows the results, for 6 particular values of $\beta$.
 It is immediately clear that the results give at least qualitative support for Guettler’s predictions.
 There are not very many perfect starts (which appear as white pixels), but the successful transients (shown in colours other than black) are confined in each case to a vaguely wedge-shaped region.
 As $\beta$ increases, the boundaries rotate downwards and the wedge tends to get broader (although in the bottom left-hand plot it seems to have got narrower again).
 For the smallest value of $\beta$ shown here, there are very few coloured pixels.
 For even smaller values of $\beta$ the results were not worth showing, because they show virtually no coloured pixels at all.
 The left-hand plot in the bottom row shows a lot of black pixels within the wedge region.
 The main reason for this is something we saw earlier: with this particular value of $\beta$ the string often chooses to vibrate with S-motion rather than Helmholtz motion.

 We can see and hear a few sample waveforms.
 They are all drawn from one particular column of the right-hand Guettler diagram in the middle row of Fig. 5, corresponding to $\beta=0.0899$.
 Figure 6 shows three waveforms, corresponding to pixels 2, 9 and 17 of the 9th column of that figure, counting everything from the bottom left-hand corner.
 The value of bow acceleration is 1.39 m/s$^2$, and the three force values are 0.55 N, 1.58 N and 2.76 N respectively.
 At the top, plotted in black, is the waveform for the highest force.
 It appears as a black pixel in Fig. 5, but it looks as if it is close to settling into the Helmholtz sawtooth by the end of the time shown here.
 You can hear it in Sound 1: it has a rather “scratchy” sound.
 In the middle, plotted in red, is a “perfect start” which you can hear in Sound 2.
 At the bottom, plotted in blue, is a case with a slow transient, settling into double-slipping (“surface sound”).
 You can hear it in Sound 3.
 All the sounds are very short, only 1/4 s for each one.
-You should be able to hear noticeable differences between all three, but the quality difference between the second and third sound may not come across very clearly.
+You should be able to hear noticeable differences between all three, although the quality difference between the second and third sounds may not come across very clearly.
 Bear in mind that these are not the actual sounds made by the cello when the body vibrates and radiates: they are just waveforms of force acting at the bridge.
 These waveforms are recognisable as a bowed-string sounds, but they lack the extra interest generated by the body response.

 To harness the full potential of theoretical bowed-string models for exploring issues of playability, qualitative agreement with measurements is not enough.
 We would like to use computer models to find out how transient lengths change as a result of changing parameters relevant to players and instrument makers.
 Well, in order for that agenda to be possible, the model must be sufficiently complete and realistic that it contains all those parameters.
 It must also be reliable enough to capture the influence of changing them.
 A first step would be to demonstrate quantitative agreement with measurements.
 As we will see, this proves to be a tall order.